How to Put an End to Makeup Testing on Animals

 Opposing Makeup Testing on Animals: Get Involved

-The other side of wanting to stop animal testing is actually making an impact.
-Buying different products on your own isn’t going to make a dent in the massive profits taken in by industries every day.
-Still, you can look for programs that are aligned with your personal goal of ending animal testing to allow your passion to have a bigger role in changing the world.
+In order to end animal testing, one actually needs to make an impact.
+It isn’t going to make a dent in the cosmetic companies’ profits if an individual starts to buy different products.
+Still, you can look for programs that are aligned with your personal goal to end animal testing.
+This will allow your passion to have a bigger role in changing the world.

-The key to getting the attention of large industries is to make some noise.
-You can sign a global cruelty-free pledge online to add your name to thousands of others who are pledging to end animal testing.
-One good thing you can rely on with companies is that they’re going to do research on what their target audience base wants, so if they see people wanting cruelty-free production processes, they’ll be more inclined to change.
+To get the attention of large industries, however, you need to make some noise.
+You can sign a global cruelty-free pledge online and add your name to thousands of others who pledge to end animal testing.
+One good thing you can rely on with companies is that they’re going to do research on what their target audience base wants.
+So if they see people want a cruelty-free production process, they’ll be more inclined to change.

-If you’re able, you can also donate to programs who work to free animals from lab sites directly, instead of waiting on companies to change production habits.
+If you’re able, you can also donate to programs who work to free animals from lab sites directly.
 You can support groups like Lab Animal Defender with monthly donations.
-These groups can’t run without help, and when you think about it, you’ll be investing in a better future for everyone involved.
+These groups can’t run without help, and when you think about it, your investment ensures a better future for everyone involved.

-Products need to be tested before being sold so that consumers know that they’re buying safe and reliable beauty products, but testing makeup on animals can be cruel.
+Beauty products need to be tested to ensure that they are safe for consumers.
+However, it is cruel to test makeup on animals.
 Animals can’t give consent or understand the effects of the testing, so be their advocate and do your part to end animal testing.

 Share on